roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Suddenly she wailed like a wild animal.
 Her body didn't want to be torn asunder so allowed her to collapse without the usual tremor in her legs.
 A rush of base sensations swamped her mind flooding out the last vestiges of thought allowing the escape.
 Brandi had cum powerfully.

  She slumped unconscious on the floor with a wetness seeping from a gapping hole.
 There was no sign of damage but the body being such a powerful tool it would soon heal the unseen bruises.
 Would her mind though?
-Report_Story #1